antw/quinn/README.md

 ### Initial Values `value: number` {#value}

-When a slider is created without a default value, it will initialze with the slider in the minimum value position.
+When a slider is created without a default value, it will initialize with the slider in the minimum value position.
 Supplying a **value** option results in the slider being created with a different starting value.

     $('.slider').quinn({ value: 25 });